ziwei-yang/eco/indicator/RMP.md

 ORDER BY operation_date;
 ```

+## How does RMP work?

+RMP operates through scheduled secondary-market purchases of Treasury bills by the New York Fed’s Open Market Trading Desk.
+The Desk announces purchase operations in advance, specifying the maximum amount, maturity range and timing.
+On operation days the Desk buys Treasury bills from dealers, injecting reserves into the banking system.
+After each operation closes, the Desk posts the results, showing the accepted amounts.
+These predictable, bill-focused purchases are intended to maintain ample reserves and keep short-term rates near the Fed’s target, rather than to signal broader monetary easing.
 ### Visualization notes
 - RMP is **not daily** — gaps are expected
 - Spikes correspond to Fed operation days